Free personalized radio that

 Hometown Girl and its follow-up, State of the Heart (1989), earned her a dedicated cult following, as well as two Top Ten singles, "Never Had It So Good" and "Quittin' Time."
 Country radio was hesitant to play her soft, folky, feminist material, but she received good reviews and airplay on more progressive country stations, as well as college radio.
 Shooting Straight in the Dark, released in 1990, managed to break down a lot of the barriers that stood in her way.
 "Down at the Twist and Shout" became a number two single and the album sold well, setting the stage for her breakthrough album, 1992's Come on Come On.

-Carpenter's tenth album, 2004's Between Here and Gone, was produced with pianist Matt Rollings.
-The Calling was issued in 2007 by Zoë Records.
-Zoë also released a holiday album from Carpenter, Come Darkness, Come Light: Twelve Songs of Christmas, in the fall of 2008.
-A new studio album, The Age of Miracles, appeared early in 2010.
+In 2007, Carpenter delivered The Calling, her first album for Zoë Records after parting ways with Columbia.
+Co-produced by Carpenter and Rollings, The Calling hit number ten on the Billboard Top Country Albums chart.
+A year later, Zoë also released a holiday album from Carpenter, Come Darkness, Come Light: Twelve Songs of Christmas.
+A new studio album, The Age of Miracles, appeared early in 2010 and reached number one on the Billboard Folk Albums chart.
 Carpenter followed it in the summer of 2012 with Ashes and Roses, an entirely self-penned collection that she co-produced with Rollings.
 In 2013, she teamed with Grammy-winning arranger Vince Mendoza to create an orchestral album of songs from her existing catalog.
 Songs from the Movie was released in January of 2014 and celebrated with a perfamce of the set in its entirety with the the BBC Scottish Symphony Orchestra at the Celtic Connections Festival in the Royal Concert Hall, Glasgow, Scotland on Jan.
 24.